darvingaba/darvingaba/README.md

 # 💫 About Me:
 🚀 Passionate Junior Developer with a keen interest in Full Stack Development.
 I love exploring new technologies.<br>🌐 Feel free to explore my repositories. <br>🔭 Always eager to learn and collaborate on interesting projects.
 Open to new opportunities and challenges.<br>💬 Let's connect!
-Reach out to me on Discord : darvin97 or drop me an email at darvingaba1@gmail.com . <br>
+Drop me an email at darvingaba1@gmail.com . <br>

 ## 🌐 Socials: